 Presently, Shopify has around 157 Themes.
 Of these, 12 themes are free, and the remaining 145 are paid.
 Select the theme that suits your industry and pocket best from the Theme library.

 The number of themes available on Shopify is comparatively lower than its competitors, like Wix, which has over 880 themes.
-We already compared Wix and Shopify, and you can read the comparison to see the differences.

 However, what I liked about the Shopify themes was that the platform provides you with themes for your different requirements.